spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 CES: Follow the instructions below on how to create and send a letter of adjustment.

 1. Confirm that the start date is either on the 1st or 16th of the month.
+For Sales or Sales Development, the start date should be the 1st.
 This is for payroll purposes and does not need to be on a business day.
-1. The signatory is Director, Total Rewards, Brittany Rhodes.
+1. The signatory matches the appropriate entity.
+If the candidate is located in the US (including Federal), Morgan Wilkins can be a signatory.
+If the candidate is employed through a PEO, Morgan Wilkins and Marissa Ferber can be signatories (this process is subject to change)
 1. Next, Click Generate
 1. Select Letter of adjustment template in Greenhouse:
 - Letter of Adjustment w/ OTE